 Daydreaming about a cruise vacation, but think you can’t afford to go?
 Think again.
 If you follow a few basic guidelines, cruising offers one of the most affordable ways to travel.

 To prove it, we went in search of the absolute cheapest Carnival cruise we could find.
 The result?
-A four-day Mexico cruise on Carnival that costs as little $179 per person.
-(There is a 2-day trip for $164, but given the length, we decided against naming it as the cheapest).
+A three-night Caribbean cruise on Carnival that costs as little $159 per person.
+(There is a 2-day trip for $149, but given the length, we decided against naming it as the cheapest).

-Carnival Sensation has a guest capacity of 2,056.
-Although the ship launched in 1995, it was refurbished in 2016.
+Carnival Victory has a guest capacity of 2,800.
+Although the ship launched in 1998, it was refurbished.
+Soon after this cruise it will be completely refurbished again and renamed the Carnival Radiance.
 It boasts a variety of dining venues, including Guy’s Burger Joint, BlueIguana Cantina, and the Dr. Seuss-themed Green Eggs and Ham Breakfast for those traveling with kids.

-The vessel also offers Serenity Adults-Only retreat, Red Frog Rum Bar, and Punchliner Comedy Club, as well as Waterworks, Carnival’s onboard waterpark.
+The vessel also offers Serenity Adults-Only retreat, Red Frog Rum Bar, and Punchliner Comedy Club, as well as a Twister waterslide.

 In particular this cruise hits many of the most important points for finding the cheapest trips possible.
 Here are the reasons you’ll find that this trip is so inexpensive: